-- To design all types of logic gates and sequences using PLC - Able to design and execute ladder logic program for any industrial system - Will be able to interface any type of PLC to achieve the required operation - Be able to write the sequence of operation for any industrial/process control plant - Be able to communicated with DCS - Design a DCS based system for any plant
+- design all types of logic gates and sequences using PLC. - design and execute ladder logic program for any industrial system. - interface any type of PLC to achieve the required operation. - write the sequence of operation for any industrial/process control plant. - establish communication between PLC and DCS. - design DCS based system for any plant.

-PROGRAMME ELECTIVES POWER SYSTEM POWER DISTRIBUTION SYSTEM
+PROGRAMME ELECTIVES POWER SYSTEM

+EECX01 POWER DISTRIBUTION SYSTEM